Fish 'n Fins - Getting Here

 Getting to Palau

-United Airlines offers daily flights to Palau via Guam or two flights a week from Manila (Tuesdays and Fridays).
-Guam can be reached from Hawaii, Western and Eastern USA, Australia, Seoul, and Tokyo.
+Continental Micronesia, a branch of Continental Airlines, holds flights to Palau via Guam (daily) or Manila (Wednesdays and Fridays).
+Guam can be reached from Hawaii, Western USA, Australia, Seoul and Tokyo.
 Manila is a major hub serviced by flights from Singapore, Bangkok, Hong Kong and Kuala Lumpur, amongst others.
-Check up to date fares and schedule on www.united.com.
-Be sure to check latest up to date baggage restrictions and requirements for your flight.
-Other direct flights to Palau are available with China Airline from Taipei, Korean Air from Seoul and Delta Airline from Tokyo.
-Check their website for the latest schedule as it changes occasionally.
-It is highly recommended to reserve the flights ahead of time and purchasing travel insurance in case of last minute cancellations.
-Fish ‘n Fins can assist with reduced rates for the Micronesian region.
-Please send an e-mail to email@example.com for the latest special.
+However, check up-to-date fares and schedules on http://www.continental.com/.
+Also be sure to check the up-to-date baggage restrictions and requirements for your flight.
+Occasional direct flights to Palau are available from T aipei.
+We recommend that you make reservations ahead of time as well as purchase travel insurance in case of last-minute cancellations.
+We can assist with a special rate for a return flight from Manila to Palau (Manila - Palau - Manila) of $500; the regular rate is $760.

 U.S. citizens must show proof of U.S. citizenship (birth certificate or passport).
 Non-U.S. citizens must show passport.
 There is a free 30-day visa issued upon arrival.